 3. Adhesive to bond pieces (slip and score)

 A great way to adhere two pieces of clay together is to do a process called slip and score.
-Scoring is scratching marks on the surface of moist clay.ย A tool like this linkย helps a lot with scoring.
+Scoring is scratching marks on the surface of moist clay.
+A sculpting set helps a lot with scoring.

 The slip is then added to the scored surface and acts as a glue.
 The two clay parts are joined with some light pressure to the liquid slip and scored edges.